 The strength of MS Dynamics 365 F&O includes its native design for project-centric organizations for large A&D programs.
 Not only do these features help with cost code, time tracking, and budgeting.
 But also the scheduling, subcontract operations, and procurement capabilities right from the projects and programs.
 The strength of F&O also includes its CRM and field service solution that is pre-integrated to provide best-of-breed options.
 The field service capabilities of F&O are comparable with other leading field service offerings such as Salesforce or IFS.

 IFS targets larger field service and MRO organizations.
 While IFS may not be the most natural fit for A&D manufacturers in the aerospace and defense ecosystems, its design is more suited for companies in the airline ecosystem.
 Especially when large airlines require a best-of-breed solution for the field service scheduled with a crew as large as 500K workers.

 Its strength includes its deep scheduling capabilities of equipment as enormous as 737 aircraft and a massive fleet of technicians.
 And its field service and asset management capabilities are used in the best-of-breed setting in fortune-500 organizations where they might use SAP for corporate financials.
-Its strength also includes its ability to support diverse business models such as mixed-mode manufacturing and field service.
+Another strength would be its ability to support diverse business models such as mixed-mode manufacturing and field service.
 Finally, its strength includes its rearchitected cloud-native capabilities despite it being a legacy vendor.

 Its weaknesses include that it would not be a fit for companies that are primarily manufacturers in the A&D space.
 While it’s super deep with line-level capabilities for MRO companies where it can service and invoice each line separately, these capabilities might be overwhelming for smaller tier 1 or tier 2 A&D manufacturers.
 Its weakness also includes its limited capabilities for the shop floor and engineer-to-order operations.
 Recent updates?
 While IFS has made some acquisitions this year, they are not as in line with this industry and because of this IFS still maintains the rank of #2 on our list of the top aerospace and defense ERP systems.

 1. Infor LN